 - Jubba Valley Development Centre (JVDC) is a local NGO established in 2002 in Somalia working with vulnerable minorities and marginalized groups through small scale community development.
 JVDC also provides free medical services, including health and nutrition support to mothers and children in south and central Somalia, particularly in the areas of Madina, Wadajir and Halane.

 This programme is funded by a grant from the Bill & Melinda Gates Foundation.

-Photo: Mother of a child, identified by minority organisations as having missed a polio vaccination round, attending a mother and child health clinic so the child can receive the vaccination in an IDP camp in Kahda district, Somalia.
+Mother of a child, identified by minority organizations as having missed a polio vaccination round, attending a mother and child health clinic so the child can receive the vaccination in an IDP camp in Kahda district, Somalia.
 Courtesy of Faisa Isack / MCAN.